 It is my opinion that the nine-part model has some advantages in some situations over Teichman’s model as it represents a less deterministic relationship between elements and has greater flexibility in demonstrating pathways of influence between elements.
 I have used this model subsequently in my everyday practice with individuals, couples and in supervision.
 I have also taught the model as part of the process of assessment and formulation of couples in Couple Therapy for Depression (Hewison, Clulow & Drake, 2014) to help therapists from differing backgrounds to formulate and share reciprocal maintenance cycles.
 I hope that the following examples will demonstrate that it can be of practical value in the everyday clinical work of psychotherapists.

 Kuyken, Padesky and Dudley (2009) discriminate between three levels of conceptualisation: the descriptive, cross-sectional and longitudinal.
 The nine-part model is intended to be a tool that can accommodate all three levels of formulation, but primarily the descriptive and cross-sectional.
 It is both a tool for the therapist to conceptualise the relationship between intrapsychic and interpersonal factors in the maintenance of distress, but also, crucially, to communicate that description.
 Whilst it draws on cognitive, behavioural, systemic and constructivist perspectives it makes no a priori assumptions about the factors that mediate distress.
 It is in essence a reconfiguration of the generic model to formulate dyadic interactions as dynamically evolving interactions between participants who are actively making meaning of their encounters and acting on that understanding, whether that meaning is implicit or explicit.
-Through repeated use, cross-sectional themes emerge, and with the addition of individual vulnerability factors as moderating and mediating influences on cognition and behavioural repertoire it is also possible to incorporate a longitudinal perspective.
+Through repeated use, cross-sectional themes emerge, and with the addition of individual vulnerability factors as moderating and mediating influences on cognitive expectancies and behavioural repertoire it is also possible to incorporate a longitudinal perspective.

 Because of its increased complexity the nine-part model suffers and benefits from both these factors.
 Specifically the model directs clients and therapists to the understanding that behaviour has both a direct impact on the other person but might also affect the other person indirectly by altering the environmental context.
 In a simple example, if one person is a spender and the other a saver then the behaviour of one partner will alter the resources available to the other.
 Similarly the nine-part model makes clear that appraisals of both the environment and of each other’s behaviour are subject to misinterpretation, distortion or selective attention.